Ehsan-1998/Week7-MuscleCar/README.md

+# MuscleCar in Godot

+A simple and easy to use car game so that you can move around and enjoy a fun game it was build in class but some improvments are made in the game.

 # Free Look Camera for Godot 4

 A simple and easy to use free look camera for Godot 4 that mimics the controls of the editor camera.